WSG23/yosai_intel_dashboard_fresh/README.md

 ## Kafka Setup

-`docker-compose.kafka.yml` spins up a three-node Kafka cluster with Schema Registry, Kafka Connect and a Kafka Manager UI.
+`docker-compose.kafka.yml` spins up a three-node Kafka cluster with Schema Registry and a Kafka UI.
+A `kafka-init` service automatically creates the required topics.
 The helper script `start_kafka.sh` launches the stack and detaches from the terminal:

 ```bash
 ./scripts/start_kafka.sh